Heart of Midlothian F.C.: Supporters and culture

-Heart of Midlothian are one of two full-time professional football clubs in Edinburgh, the capital and second largest city in Scotland.
-Hearts' average attendance during the 2019–20 season was 16,750.
-Important matches, particularly the Edinburgh derby, European fixtures and games against the Old Firm, always see Tynecastle at or very close to full capacity.
+Heart of Midlothian are one of two full-time professional football clubs in Edinburgh.
+Hearts' average attendance during the 2022–23 season was 18,525.
+Important matches (particularly the Edinburgh derby, European fixtures, and games against the Old Firm) always see Tynecastle at or very close to full capacity.

+Songs and chants

-The Hearts Song was written and performed by Scottish comedian Hector Nicol, a St Mirren fan.
-A new modern Hearts Song, performed by "Colin Chisholm & The Glasgow Branch", has been played before matches at Tynecastle in recent seasons, though the original version returned for the 2019–2020 season.
-In 2020–2021 the modern version once again replaced the oldest.
+"The Hearts Song" was written and performed by Scottish comedian Hector Nicol, a St Mirren fan.
+A new modernised version of "The Hearts Song", performed by Colin Chisholm and the Glasgow Branch, has been played before matches at Tynecastle in recent seasons, though the original version returned for the 2019–20 season.
+In the 2020–21 season the modern version once again replaced the old version.

-The folk-anthem "There will always be Heart of Midlothian" by songwriter Neil Grant has been played regularly at Tynecastle Park since 2018.
+The folk anthem "There Will Always Be Heart of Midlothian" by Neil Grant has been played regularly at Tynecastle Park since 2018.
 At the request of the Foundation of Hearts, Neil performed the rousing track live at Tynecastle during the Ladbrokes Premiership match against St Johnstone on 26 January 2019.
 The track gained additional exposure after being played on the BBC's popular Off the Ball radio series.

+In popular culture

-Hearts have many celebrity fans including Stephen Hendry, the late Ronnie Corbett, Ken Stott, Alex Salmond, Sir Chris Hoy, Wattie Buchan, Eilidh Doyle, Lee McGregor, Andrew Oldcorn, Gavin Hastings, Martin Geissler, Nicky Campbell, Grant Hutchison and the late Scott Hutchison.
+Celebrity fans of Hearts include Stephen Hendry, Ronnie Corbett, Ken Stott, Alex Salmond, Sir Chris Hoy, Wattie Buchan, Eilidh Doyle, Lee McGregor, Andrew Oldcorn, Gavin Hastings, Martin Geissler, Nicky Campbell, Tom Wilson, Grant Hutchison and Scott Hutchison.

-Hearts were featured in the second season of Succession, where the team is bought by the character Roman Roy (Kieran Culkin) who, in an attempt to impress his father Logan (Brian Cox), mistakenly buys the Edinburgh rival of Logan's actual favourite team, Hibs.